borglandlab/RunningWheel/WheelAnalsis_Windows.md

 2. Create the executable setup file.
     1. Open the unzipped folder --> open the folder titled "Code"
-    2. Right click on the folder called "Python" and select "Open in the Terminal" - This will open a terminal window ready to access files within the "Python" folder.
+    2. Right click on the folder called "Python" and select "Open in the Terminal" - This will open a Windows Terminal window ready to access files within the "Python" folder.
 Alternatively you can open CMD.exe Prompt from Anaconda.Navigator and copy and paste the directory address for the "Python" folder.
 This second method was how we did it.
-    3. If you are using the Terminal from the first method then enter the following into the terminal window and press "return" (This will take a bit of time to create your executable files):
+    3. If you are using the Windows Terminal from the first method then enter the following into the terminal window and press "return" (This will take a bit of time to create your executable files):
 	```{console}
 	pyinstaller --onefile RunningWheel_Setup.py
 	```